What You Need To Know

 What happens when the class does something I can’t do?
 Feel free to ask the teacher to adjust the pose for you.
 Just raise your hand, and the instructor will be happy to come over and show you a better suited pose for you.
 There are 840,000 different poses, so there is always something else to try.
 If you get over-tired or feel in over your head, you are always welcome to come out of a pose and rest.

 What is the word people say at the end of class?
 At the end of class, we close with the word “Namaste”.
 Namaste, simply translates as “I see”.
 It can also mean “the divine in me sees and recognizes the divine in you”.
 It is a traditional greeting used in India even today.
 It is a way to remind us of our connection to one another.

 What if I am pregnant?
-We offer Prenatal Yoga on Tuesday mornings at 10:45am.
-This class is perfect for pregnant students.
-If you cannot attend this class due to your schedule, try any of our classes that are Level 1 & 2 or Slow Flow.
-All of our teachers are trained in prenatal yoga and will be very comfortable having you in class.
+We typically offer Prenatal Yoga in six-week sessions.
+However, our prenatal expert is home with her newborn baby at this time.
+But don’t worry… all of our teachers have been trained in prenatal yoga.
+If you are just starting out, try any of our classes that are Level 1 & 2 or Slow Flow.
+All of our teachers are very comfortable having you in class.
 Please tell the teacher before class begins that you are expecting, how far along you are, and any complications you may have (especially high blood pressure).

 Why should I start yoga?
 You can ask 10 yoga students and get multiple answers.
 Strength, peace of mind, flexibility, overcoming physical challenges, better sleep…but most of all – it’s fun.
 The only way you will know is come to a class and try it.